 Finding the best coach pitch bat on the planet is surprisingly more difficult than we first imagined.
 Turns out, there at least 20 legitimate performance-based coach pitch bats in the space.
 That includes both fastpitch, softball and baseball.
 We took a hack with each of them and spoke to a number of trusted sources so we could get you the goods on the best coach pitch bat.
 Our favorite baseball coach pitch bat is Louisville Slugger’s Catalyst.
 The favorite fastpitch bat in the coach pitch space is the Anderson Rocketech.
 This page serves as an extension to or best bats page, best baseball bats page and our best youth baseball bats article.

-- Best Coach Pitch Bat Table of Contents
+- Best Coach Pitch Bat

 - The Fallacy of Best: Our Disclaimer